reactive-rsocket-broker/rsocket-load-balance/README-en.md

 Spring Cloud Service Registry uses `spring.application.name` as service name on registry server, and appName is the serviceId argument in `ReactiveDiscoveryClient.getInstances(String serviceId);`

 For example, we have a service app with two service interfaces: MathCalculatorService and ExchangeCalculatorService.
-Please use Java package naming style to name your app, such as `com-example-calculator`.
+Please use Java package naming style to name your app, such as `com-alibaba-calculator`.
 Service interface naming should follow `String serviceName = appName.replace("-", ".") + "." + interfaceName; ` rule, example as following:

-* com.example.calculator.MathCalculatorService
+* com.alibaba.calculator.MathCalculatorService
-* com.example.calculator.ExchangeCalculatorService
+* com.alibaba.calculator.ExchangeCalculatorService

-If you use RSocket Broker to proxy the requests, and you should use `broker:` as prefix for service name, such as `broker:com.example.calculator.ExchangeCalculatorService`, and `broker` is the RSocket Broker's name, and you can use `ReactiveDiscoveryClient.getInstances(appName)` to query broker instance list.
+If you use RSocket Broker to proxy the requests, and you should use `broker:` as prefix for service name, such as `broker:com.alibaba.calculator.ExchangeCalculatorService`, and `broker` is the RSocket Broker's name, and you can use `ReactiveDiscoveryClient.getInstances(appName)` to query broker instance list.

 Why this naming style?
 Take a look at the following steps to call remote RSocket services:

 * Extract appName from service full name.
-For example, appName is `com-example-calculator`  from `com.example.calculator.MathCalculatorService`
+For example, appName is `com-alibaba-calculator`  from `com.alibaba.calculator.MathCalculatorService`
 * Invoke `ReactiveDiscoveryClient.getInstances(appName)` to get app instance list
 * Build RSocketRequester with load balance support with `RSocketRequester.Builder.transports(servers)`
 * Call RSocketRequester api with service full name as routing key

 ```
- rsocketRequester.route("com.example.calculator.MathCalculatorService.square")
+ rsocketRequester.route("com.alibaba.calculator.MathCalculatorService.square")
                 .data(number)
                 .retrieveMono(Integer.class)
 ```